CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial3_Digitizing.md

 ![Layers List]

-Now click on the BronxParksTrees Layer to activate it and turn on editing by clicking on the Toggle Editing Tool ![Toggle editing]:
+Now click on the BronxParksTrees Layer to activate it and turn on editing by clicking on the Toggle Editing Tool ![Toggle editing]

 ![Editing Mode]

 Now the `Add Features` ![Add features] tool should be available.
 Click on the ![Add features] to begin digitizing trees.
 This tool gives us a crosshair cursor.
 For every tree (or other data point) we want to add, all we have to do is click on it.
 An attribute dialog appears where we can type in attribute information for the feature we just created: